- to upgrade existing construction related professionals with the knowledge of advanced civil engineering, cost control and management;

 Remarks: Students admitted via route (ix) should constitute only a small percentage of the intake and such cases would require approval by the College on a case-by-case basis.

 Applicants whose entrance qualification is obtained from an institution where the medium of instruction is not English should also fulfill the following minimum English proficiency requirement:

-- Score 450 in the new College English Test (CET-6) of China mainland or a pass in the old CET-6 test; or
+- Score 450 in the new College English Test (CET-6) of China mainland; or

 - Other equivalent qualifications.

 Each student must satisfactorily complete at least 30 credit units before the Master of Science degree is awarded.
-The total 30 credit units comprise of 15 credit units from required courses and 15 credit units from elective courses.
 Reference should be made to the programme document and the student handbook for the criteria of choosing electives.
-Students maybe allowed to switch between streams but they are not allowed to take two or more streams simultaneously.
+Students may be allowed to switch between streams but they are not allowed to take two or more streams simultaneously.

 In general, application for credit unit transfer is normally not entertained.
 In case an application is considered fully justified by the Head of Department, the courses for transfer must be taken from master programme by the student within 3 years from the date of application of this transfer exercise.
 This arrangement does not apply to students registering for another stream after graduation from one stream.
 Criteria for granting credit unit transfer include the level, the duration and the content of the course.

 Applications for credit transfer for work completed prior to entry to the University must be made in the first semester following the student’s admission, before the deadline set by the University.
 Applications for credit transfer for outside work completed after admission to the University must be made immediately in the semester following attainment of the additional qualification.